manvigupta1987/Full-Stack-Apps/README.md

 - `README.md` to document project setup & API endpoints

 Applied concepts:
-- using best-practice `PEP8-style` to design and structur code
+- using best-practice `PEP8-style` to design and structure code
 - `test-driven-development (TDD)` to rapidly create highly tested & maintainable endpoints.
 - directly test and make response to any endpoint out there with `curl`.
-- implement `errorhandler` to format & design appropiate error messages to client
+- implement `errorhandler` to format & design appropriate error messages to client
 - becoming aware of the importance of extensive project documentation & testing.

 [View Project](https://github.com/manvigupta1987/Full-Stack-Projects/tree/master/trivia-app).